Accelerated simulation of Boltzmann-BGK equations near the diffusive limit with asymptotic-preserving multilevel Monte Carlo: Introduction

-The works~\cite{Loevbak2020, Loevbak2019} demonstrated that this asymptotic-preserving multilevel Monte Carlo approach (APMLMC) can achieve a significant speedup when a high accuracy is demanded of the QoI.
-However, the majority of the computational cost in that method is consumed by simulations with a time step size $\Delta t = \mathcal{O}(\epsilon^2)$, meaning further developments are needed to remove the collision-rate dependence of the simulation cost.
-In this work, we extend the method in~\cite{Loevbak2020, Loevbak2019} by introducing a new algorithm for correlating simulations with very coarse time steps and time steps $\Delta t = \mathcal{O}(\epsilon^2)$.
-A preliminary version of this algorithm was published as~\cite{Loevbak2020b}, where numerical experiments showed a significant speedup at the cost of an extra bias.
-In this paper, we expand on the work of~\cite{Loevbak2020b}.
-We modify the algorithm to reduce the remaining bias, removing it completely for Gaussian steady-state distributions $\mathcal{M}(v)$.
+The works~\cite{Loevbak2020a, Loevbak2021} demonstrated that the APMLMC approach can achieve a significant speedup when a high accuracy is demanded of the QoI.
+However, the majority of the method's computational cost lies in simulations with a time step size $\Delta t = \mathcal{O}(\epsilon^2)$, meaning further developments are needed to remove the collision-rate dependence of the simulation cost.
+In this work, we extend the method in~\cite{Loevbak2020a, Loevbak2021} by introducing a new algorithm for correlating simulations with very coarse time steps and time steps $\Delta t = \mathcal{O}(\epsilon^2)$.
+A preliminary version of this algorithm was published as~\cite{Loevbak2020}, where numerical experiments showed a significant speedup at the cost of an extra bias.
+In this paper, we expand on the work of~\cite{Loevbak2020}.
+We modify the algorithm to reduce the remaining bias, removing it completely for Gaussian steady-state density $\mathcal{M}(v)$.
 We also perform a detailed numerical analysis of the new algorithm.
 We also refer to~\cite{Mortier2020}, where similar ideas were used to develop an alternate APMLMC scheme based on the AP scheme in~\cite{Mortier2019}.

 The remainder of this paper is structured as follows.
 In Section~\ref{sec:kinetic_equations}, we demonstrate the numerical issues that arise in forward Monte Carlo simlulation of kinetic equations near the diffusive limit and present the general idea behind the APMLMC approach.
 In Section~\ref{sec:improvedcoupling}, we present our improved APMLMC scheme.
 In Section~\ref{sec:analysis}, we compute expressions for the optimal method parameters and demonstrate why the new scheme outperforms previous work.
 In Section~\ref{sec:experiments}, we demonstrate both the speedup and correctness achieved by using our new correlation with numerical experiments.
 Finally, in Section~\ref{sec:conclusions}, we draw some conclusions and discuss possible future work.